 If you are rewiring your bass, remove the control plate from the body and the stock components.
 Assemble the new pots and jack into the control plate as per the below photo - have the three pots all facing downwards towards the jack.
 Spend a good 5 minutes going over the wiring diagram and tinning the jack and pot terminals that will require a solder connection.
 Tinning beforehand makes for a more reliable mechanical and electrical connection.
 Heat up the component and flow your solder into the joint.
 Generally you will want to tin the lugs of the pots which need a connection, the lugs of the jack socket and the sides of the pots if you are adding a ground wire.
 You will also want to tin the wire ends as well.
 Tinning reduces the amount of time (and heat) applied to components which can potentially damage them.

 Connect the two volume pots together - use a single wire running from the input lug of the first volume control to the input lug of the second volume control (input lug is the first lug of each pot).
-The cloth wire can start to fray at the ends - if this bothers you, simply use a little heat shrink tubing to tidy it up as we have done in the photo below.
+The cloth wire can start to fray at the ends - if this bothers you, simply use a little heat shrink tubing to tidy it up.
+It is a good idea to make a little hook on the end of the wire as per the below photo - creating a hook allows the wire to contact both sides of the solder lug and ensures a solid mechanical connection.

 From the second volume control, connect the input lug to the middle (output) lug of the tone control.